The ŌT | Ōtaki Tauwhāinga-toru

-This was a sprint-distance triathlon; course maps are available on the registration page.
+This was a sprint-distance triathlon; course maps are below.

-You could enter as an individual or as part of a team in one of the following categories:
+You can enter as an individual or as part of a team in one of the following categories:

 - ŌT Sprint (Aqua and bike and run)